AdobeDocs/analytics.en/help/analyze/reports-analytics/overview/report-overview.md

 This example shows a [!UICONTROL Pages Report].
 The configuration options may vary, depending on the report that you run.
 For example, rather than selecting Trended or Ranked in a [!UICONTROL Site Content] report, you might specify the granularity and page name for a [!UICONTROL Site Metrics] report.

+>[!IMPORTANT]
+>Effective **December 31, 2023**, Adobe intends to discontinue Reports & Analytics and its accompanying reports and features.
+At that time, Reports & Analytics and all of its reports and schedules will stop working.
+The reports, visualizations and underlying technology that power Reports & Analytics no longer meet Adobe’s technology standards.
+Most Reports & Analytics features are available within Analysis Workspace.
+Since the release of Analysis Workspace in 2015, Reports & Analytics functionality and capabilities have been moved to Analysis Workspace and a threshold of workflow parity has been reached.
+This notice explains the end-of-life process.

 ## Example Pages Report {#section_288CC85536684C2DB184141358481EF0}

 An example of a Pages Report ( **[!UICONTROL Reports]** > **[!UICONTROL Site Content]** > **[!UICONTROL Pages Reports]** > **[!UICONTROL Pages]**).